tdpg20232a/final-project-bali-aga/Design.md

 # Independent Variable
+The knowledge and mask material is gathered from House of Mask and Puppets Setia Darma Gianyar.

 The primary independent variable in this study is the type of VR museum exhibit, which consists of two different settings designed to exhibit Balinese traditional masks.
-The knowledge and mask material is  These settings are defined as follows:
+These settings are defined as follows:

 1. **Non-Interactive VR Museum**:
     - This setting presents the masks in a static display format.